GokselKUCUKSAHIN/deep-neural-networks/README.md

 # neural-networks

-DL and ML codes with Typescript on Node.js
+Training DL and ML models with Keras/Tensorflow and deploying them using Typescript on Node.js on Web-base technologies.